JoANeS86/ML-on-Google-Cloud/notes.md

                 Two steps: Data uploading and feature engineering.
                 Data types: Streaming versus batch data, and structured versus unstructured data.

-        - Data development: A model needs a tremedous amount of iterative training (Train the model, evaluate it, train the model some more).
+        - Model development: A model needs a tremedous amount of iterative training (Train the model, evaluate it, train the model some more).

         - Model serving: Deploy and monitor the model.